rileymiller/csci102-git-demo/README.md

 $ git status
 ```

-This should display README in red lettering. [insert picture]
+This should display `README.md` in red lettering. [insert picture]

 To stage the file for commit run
 ```
-$ git add README
+$ git add README.md
 ```

 To make sure the correct file was added run
 ```
 $ git status
 ```
-again.
-README should now appear in green lettering [insert picture]
+`README.md` should now appear in green lettering [insert picture]

 A commit is like a snapshot of our codebase at a specific moment in time.
 You can think of it as if you're clicking the save button on your repository.
 To commit these files, it's best practice to type a message explaining what we're doing as apart of the work for the commit.
 Run: